Adrian-REH/Appointment_Final/README.md

  - **LOGIN**: If you created medical or patient acount can login with email and password

 ## SUPOSSED CODE:
+ I'm supossed code of DATA petition using mvvm, hilt, retrofit, room and Clean Architecture

 -  function in file ViewModel __DataViewModel.kt__
 ```kotlin